Oooscar8/CSCI0300-s24-lectures/os1/README.md

 **Linux:** WeensyOS should build natively on a Linux machine or virtual machine. `qemu` packages are required to run WeensyOS; on Ubuntu, `sudo apt install qemu qemu-system-x86` should work.
 A recent compiler is required, GCC 7 or GCC 8 if possible.
-Eddie uses [Ubuntu 18.04](https://www.ubuntu.com/desktop/1804), on which GCC 7 is the default.
+Malte and Nick use [Ubuntu 22.04](https://www.ubuntu.com/desktop/2204), on which GCC 11 is the default.
 You can use [Clang](https://clang.llvm.org/), but only version 5 or later.